Lorem Ipsum dolor sit amet

 Speakers

-The school has already garnered the support of distinguished representatives from the Brillouin and mechanobiology communities, including renowned scientists from the United States.
+The school has already garnered the support of distinguished representatives from the Brillouin and mechanobiology communities.
 Their confirmed involvement underscores the scientific excellence of the program and its potential to inspire and educate the next generation of researchers in this field.
 This school represents a unique opportunity to strengthen the global mechanobiology community and the BioBrillouin Society.

 Preliminary list of confirmed keynotes and invited speakers:

-• Prof. Giuliano Scarcelli ( Professor at the University of Maryland (USA)
+• Prof. Giuliano Scarcelli, Professor - University of Maryland (USA)

 Besides contributions from biophysicists involved in biomechanics, the school will also beneficiate from experts in instrumental development for microscopy and spectroscopy techniques.